 The student will register for Research (GMS FS 970, 2 credits) in the semester in which the student anticipates graduation from the program.
 A "draft" of the thesis represents the complete and proofread work of the student, which is presented to the advisors for review and comment.
 The advisor(s) and the student may have previously worked on and revised individual sections of the document in preparation of the draft.
-The completed draft of the thesis must be submitted to the primary advisor at least 8-12 weeks prior to the thesis due date set by the registrar's office (consult primary advisor for exact dates).
+The completed draft of the thesis due date set by the registrar's office (consult primary advisor for exact dates).
 The student should expect to modify the draft several times over the course of the semester before it has been revised to the primary advisor's satisfaction.
-The revised draft of the thesis must be given to the secondary advisor at least 4 weeks prior to the final deadline set by the registrar's office (consult registrar's office (consult secondary advisor for exact dates).
-The student should consider that the number of drafts or requested changes required for final approval may be extensive and will differ from project to project.
+The revised draft of the thesis must be given to the secondary advisor at least 4 weeks prior to the final deadline set by the registrar's office (consult primary advisor at least 4 weeks prior to the final deadline set by the registrar's office (consult the number of drafts or requested changes required for final approval may be extensive and will differ from project to project.

 It is the student's responsibility to communicate with their thesis advisor and committee members through all stages of the research process as well as to obtain the deadlines for graduation from the registrar's office and to meet these deadlines.

 Extensions are not provided when students do not meet graduate school deadlines or when they fail to take personal responsibility for their research projects.
 It is highly recommended that students frequently communicate with their advisors regarding their progress as it relates to their anticipated graduation date.
 It is the responsibility of the student to schedule and meet with the Registrar or her designees to ensure the use of proper formatting in advance of all deadlines.
 Failure to meet the required deadlines will result in the student being required to register as a continuing student and pay the associated tuition fee for an additional semester.